 - Life Domain Satisfaction Survey: To identify how clients feel about 16 different life domains, e.g. work, relationships, money, and family

-- Wheel of Life: One of the best-known life coaching assessments, this versatile tool can give you insight into a coachee’s perceived satisfaction with various domains of life, as pictured below.
+- Wheel of Life: One of the best-known life coaching tools, this Wheel of Life assessment can give you insight into a coachee’s perceived satisfaction with various domains of life, as pictured below.

 How To Use Life Coaching Activities and Exercises Effectively